 The white grape variety comes from Spain.
-Synonyms are Tortozon ( France ); Alva ( Portugal ); Alligator, Alvarelhão Branco, Coma, Malvasia, Tardana, Tortozón ( Spain ).
-It is not allowed, despite seemingly suggestive synonyms, with the variety Touriga Branca (Alvarelhão Branco).
-The variety was already in 1513 as Tortozón by the Spanish writer Gabriel Alonso de Herrera (1470-1539) in the work "Obra de Agricultura" mentioned.
-According to done in the year 201 DNA analysis is it from a supposedly natural cross between Rojal Tinta x Heptakilo ( Axina de Tres bias ) (but based on only 20 DNA markers, see below molecular Genetics ).
+Synonyms are Tortozon ( France ); Alva ( Portugal ); Alligator, Alvarelhão Branco, Coma, Malvasía, Tardana, Tortozón ( Spain ).
+In spite of apparently indicative synonyms, it may not be of the variety Touriga Branca (Alvarelhão Branco) can be confused.
+The variety was already called Tortozón by the Spanish writer in 1513 Gabriel Alonso de Herrera (1470-1539) mentioned in the work "Obra de Agricultura".
+According to success in 201 DNA analysis is from a presumably natural cross between Rojal Tinta x Heptakilo ( Axina de Tres Bias ) were created (but this is based on only 20 DNA markers; see under molecular Genetics ).
 A crossing Planta Nova x To lift (Gibi) gave the variety alarije,

-The late-ripening vine (as the synonym Tardana suggests) has particularly thick-skinned berries.
-It produces fresh white wines with peach and lemon flavors.
-She is also called table grape used.
-The variety is mainly in Spain in the region Levant in the DO area Requena, as well as the areas La Mancha and Extremadura grown on a total of 1,366 hectares of vineyards.
-In Portugal she occupies the fields Tras-os-Montes and Ribatejo a total of 29 hectares.
-In France, it is grown under Tortozon in the Ariège department.
-In 2010, a total of 1,395 hectares of vineyards were reported (Kym Anderson ).
+The late-ripening vine (as indicated by the synonym Tardana) has particularly thick-skinned berries.
+It produces fresh white wines with peach and lemon aromas.
+It is also called table grape used.
+The variety in Spain is mainly in the region Levant in the DO area Requena, as well as the areas La Mancha and Extremadura grown on a total of 1,366 hectares of vineyards.
+In Portugal it occupies in the areas Tras-os-Montes and Ribatejo a total of 29 hectares.
+In France it is grown under Tortozon in the Ariège department.
+In 2010 a total of 1,395 hectares of vineyards were shown (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012